Museum of early consumer electronics and 1st achievements

 It is a rare VTR and we are very pleased to have it in the museum.

-Panasonic NV-3160 Color Editing EIAJ reel to reel video recorder.
+Panasonic NV-3160 Colour Editing EIAJ reel to reel video recorder.
+Recording was possible with

 See the black and white reel to reel video page & see,